apache/maven-ejb-plugin/src/site/markdown/index.md

 ## Usage

-You can find the general usage instructions on the [usage page](./usage.html).
+You can find general usage instructions on the [usage page](./usage.html).
 The examples below describe more specific use cases.

 If you have questions about the plugin, read the [FAQ](./faq.html) or contact the [user mailing list](./mailing-lists.html).